diylogos/frontend/_includes/css/naming.md

 When it comes to naming, the most important thing is consistency.
-The recommended way to do this is using an existing methodology like [BEM](#BEM), or use a custom one that’s clearly defined.
+The recommended way to do this is using an existing methodology like [BEM](#BEM), or use a custom one that's clearly defined.

 ### BEM